Read about stunning silk flowers, beautiful weddings, amazing replica bouquets and my latest designs.

 Thank you Kerry, I hope you enjoy your silk bouquet for many years to come x

 It’s always a great pleasure to supply the flowers for Not Just Brides window display.
-This lovely wedding boutique is located opposite the old Market Place in Westbury and has a wonderful range of bridal gowns, bridesmaids dresses and gentlemen’s suits to hire.
+This lovely wedding boutique is located opposite the old Market Place in Westbury and has a wonderful range of bridal gowns, bridesmaids dresses and proms dresses.
+Also available are gentlemen’s suits to hire.

 The silk bouquet contains yellow and white daffodils, blue Forget-me-nots, white blossom and bright fern leaves.
 The vase arrangement also contains daffodils, with Forsythia and Maidenhair fern.
 The matching buttonhole is pinned to one of Not Just Brides handsome waistcoats.